-In 1999, as part of a unique vision to bridge theatrical traditions of America and Ireland, The Keegan Theatre toured an American classic, A Streetcar Named Desire, to Ireland.
+In 1999, as part of a unique vision to bridge theatrical traditions of America and Ireland, fueled by the conviction that the cultures of both countries could be enriched through their connection, The Keegan Theatre toured an American classic, A Streetcar Named Desire, to Ireland.
 The inaugural tour earned high praise and the tradition continued.
 Productions have played to enthusiastic audiences from Galway to Letterkenny over 4-8 week tours almost every year since, forging a strong bond between the two rich cultures.

 Today, The Keegan Theatre is still guided by the principles on which it was founded: powerful productions of classic and modern plays and musicals fueled by the highest caliber acting and design, intense personal staging, scripts that put real people out there on the stark edges of life, and a directing approach that respects straightforward storytelling rather than concepts that too often just get in the way.